fbpx

 The Approval process takes between 3 and 5 working days and when approved, you will receive a business registration certificate Kenya bearing the business registration number Kenya.
 This certificate serves as proof that your business is registered and authorized to operate in Kenya

-Business Registration Services Kenya
+Registrar of Business Names Kenya | Business Registration Services Kenya

-Types of Businesses in Kenya
+Registered businesses in Kenya | Types of Businesses in Kenya

 There are several types of businesses in Kenya.
 They include: